Mobilising finance to deliver net zero

-- How can businesses access sustainable finance to provide specific funding to support their ESG objectives?
+- How can businesses begin the process of accessing sustainable finance to provide specific funding to support their objectives?

 Fabrizio Palmucci, CFA is a Senior Advisor at the Climate Bonds Initiative.
 Fabrizio is focused on mobilising capital towards companies and projects that feature credible, Paris-aligned, transition plans and projects.
 He works with issuers, originating banks as well as investors to reduce market friction and improve risk differentiation for transition and green investments.
 He has spent close to 20 years in the fixed-income buy-side space in different roles, trading, credit analysis and strategy and with several firms from boutique to tier one assets managers and rating agencies.

 Gary is Head of Sustainability and Responsible Business, Commercial Banking, at Lloyds Banking Group.
 He joined the Group in 1986 as a management trainee and spent his early years in a variety of customer-facing roles in retail and business banking around the South West of England.
 He has worked in Commercial Banking (CB) for most of the last 21 years, with leadership roles covering proposition development, marketing, and credit risk strategy, before setting up the Sustainability & Responsible Business team in 2016.